-The Superintendent or designee in a participating school may grant an EFD for grades 9 through 12 in participating schools.
+All food and beverages sold to students on the school campuses of participating schools during the school day must comply with the "general nutrition standards for competitive foods" specified in federal law, unless the Superintendent or designee in a participating school has granted an exempted fundraising day (EFD).
 To request an EFD and learn more about the District's related procedure(s), contact the Superintendent or designee.
 The District's procedures are subject to change.
-The number of EFDs for grades 9 through 12 in participating schools is set by ISBE rule.
+The number of EFDs is set by ISBE rule.